apache/superset/README.md

 ## Why Superset

 Superset provides:

-* An intuitive interface to explore and visualize datasets, and create interactive dashboards.
-* A wide array of beautiful visualizations to showcase your data.
-* Easy, code-free, user flows to drill down and slice and dice the data underlying exposed dashboards.
-The dashboards and charts act as a starting point for deeper analysis.
-* A state of the art SQL editor/IDE exposing a rich metadata browser, and an easy workflow to create visualizations out of any result set.
+- A rich set of data visualizations out of the box
+- An easy-to-use interface for exploring and visualizing data
+- The ability to easily create and share dashboards
+- Enterprise-ready authentication with integration with major authentication providers (database, OpenID, LDAP, OAuth & REMOTE_USER through Flask AppBuilder)
-* An extensible, high granularity security model allowing intricate rules on who can access which product features and datasets.
+- An extensible, high-granularity security/permission model allowing intricate rules on who can access individual features and the dataset
-    Integration with major
-    authentication backends (database, OpenID, LDAP, OAuth, REMOTE_USER, ...)
-* A lightweight semantic layer, allowing to control how data sources are exposed to the user by defining dimensions and metrics
+- A simple semantic layer, allowing users to control how data sources are displayed in the UI by defining which fields should show up in which drop-down and which aggregation and function metrics are made available to the user
-* Out of the box support for most SQL-speaking databases
-* Deep integration with Druid allows for Superset to stay blazing fast while slicing and dicing large, realtime datasets
-* Fast loading dashboards with configurable caching
+- Integration with most SQL-speaking RDBMS through SQLAlchemy
+- Deep integration with Druid.io

+Superset is cloud-native and designed to be highly available.
+It was designed to scale out to large, distributed environments and works very well inside containers.
+While you can easily test drive Superset on a modest setup or simply on your laptop, there’s virtually no limit around scaling out the platform.

+Superset is also cloud-native in the sense that it is flexible and lets you choose the:

+- web server (Gunicorn, Nginx, Apache),
+- metadata database engine (MySQL, Postgres, MariaDB, etc),
+- message queue (Redis, RabbitMQ, SQS, etc),
+- results backend (S3, Redis, Memcached, etc),
+- caching layer (Memcached, Redis, etc),

+Superset also works well with services like NewRelic, StatsD and DataDog, and has the ability to run analytic workloads against most popular database technologies.

 ## Supported Databases